ElementsProject/lightning/doc/PLUGINS.md

 [`sendcustommsg`][sendcustommsg] RPC method and allows plugins to handle messages that are not handled internally.
-The goal of these two components is to allow the implementation of custom protocols or prototypes on top of a c-lightning node, without having to change the node's implementation itself.
+The goal of these two components is to allow the implementation of custom protocols or prototypes on top of a Core Lightning node, without having to change the node's implementation itself.

 The payload for a call follows this format: